Keeping your mouth clean is important for good health, but sometimes a toothbrush is not available.

 The natural antibacterial properties of certain tree twigs, such as neem or miswak, also promote oral health by reducing harmful bacteria.

-Adopting chew sticks as a part of dental care routine can connect us with ancient practices, emphasizing sustainability and natural health.
+Adopting chew sticks as a part of a dental care routine can connect us with ancient practices, emphasizing sustainability and natural health.

 3. Dental Floss: Keeping the Gaps Clean